open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-<a href="operations.md#get-the-organization-for-a-touchpoint">Get the organization for the touchpoint</a>, combine the values of `cbc:StreetName`, `cbc:AdditionalStreetName` and each `cac:AddressLine/cbc:Line` in that order, separating each string with ', ' (comma and space) and map to the organization's `address.streetAddress`.
+[Get the organization for the touchpoint](operations.md#get-the-organization-for-a-touchpoint), combine the values of `cbc:StreetName`, `cbc:AdditionalStreetName` and each `cac:AddressLine/cbc:Line` in that order, separating each string with ', ' (comma and space) and map to the organization's `address.streetAddress`.

 ```xml
 <efac:Organization>